keysmusician/Hbnb/README.md

 <center>
 <h1>Hbnb</h1>
-<em>My official and final repository for the "AirBnB clone" Holberton School projects in which we built an Airbnb-like web application.</em>
+<em>The completed version of the "AirBnB clone" Holberton School project.</em>
 </center>

 ## Table of Contents